 Chinese New Year, a major holiday for over a billion people, is just around the corner.
-The Year of the Pig begins on February 5th, 2019 and the impacts of the holiday will affect every international supply chain.
+And the impacts of the holiday will affect every international supply chain.

 Also known as Lunar New Year or Spring Festival, Chinese New Year features food, family, religion, gifts and travel.
 Most shops close for at least five days – but many businesses shut down for several weeks.

 Anyone ordering or shipping goods at this time of year needs to be aware that delays and increased shipping rates are likely to affect the rhythms of their business.

 While the official holiday lasts for a week to ten days, most Chinese factories close for a full month, with delays expected once they open up again in March.
 Different companies close their doors on different dates.
 Find out ahead of time when your suppliers will close down for the holiday in order to avoid unexpected delays.

 2. Transit time slows down

 This is the busiest time of the year for shipping.
 Plan ahead and make arrangements for goods going to or from Asia at least two months in advance.
 In order to ensure your goods don’t stall before the seasonal shutdown, have ocean shipments at the port two weeks ahead of the holiday and air shipments at the terminal one week before.

 3. Rates go up

 A General Rate Increase (GRI) is charged by shipping lines due to limited space on vessels at this time of year.
 The GRI can range from $200-300 USD per container.
 A GRI is usually announced 30 days in advance.
 In the case of Chinese New Year, rate increases typically go into effect on January 1.

 4. Wait times increase